DavidKalajdzic/track-hawk/README.md

         └── observation.images.segmentation
 ```

+Note that the folder before_processing is available on Huggingface at [Track-Hawk Raw Input Dataset](https://huggingface.co/datasets/DavidKalajdzic/track_hawk_before_processing/tree/main).
+Note that the folder dataset_drone_control is available on Huggingface at [Track-Hawk Dr00ne Dataset](https://huggingface.co/datasets/DavidKalajdzic/dr00ne/tree/main).

 To reproduce data collection and simulation:
+0- Find a MacBook Pro with M4 Max 64Gb chip
 1- Download Unreal Engine 5.5.4, the forked version of [AirSim](https://github.com/OpenSourceVideoGames/AirSim)
 or [here](https://drive.google.com/file/d/1JDXIQsXcHFBBpZgum81xFZM1-KNpCeXJ/view?usp=share_link) if it does not work and
 the following [City Park](https://drive.google.com/file/d/1Ofippa0zpMLpgj-gZ11KP5vtPA803J5-/view?usp=sharing)
 environment.
-2- Create a python conda environment with version 3.11, and execute `pip install -r requirements.txt` in the **AirSim**
+2- Create a python conda environment with version 3.10, and execute `pip install -r requirements.txt` in the **AirSim**
 repository.
 3- Copy in the file `simulation_scripts/collector_drone.py` into `AirSim/PythonClient/multirotor`.
 4- Launch Unreal Engine and CityPark's project via the CityPark.uproject file at the root of the **CityPark**